asmaahassan200350-web/database_project-/README.md

 # Database Design & SQL Testing Project
-📌 # Overview
+📌 Overview

 This project demonstrates the process of transforming an ERD into a fully implemented relational database using MySQL.
 It also includes database validation and testing scenarios to ensure data integrity and proper constraint implementation.

 ------------------------------------------------------------------------------------------------------------------------------------------
-📌Project Steps
+📌 Project Steps
 - Analyzed business requirements and database entities
 - Designed ERD using draw.io
 - Converted ERD into relational schema